os2594/Team4/docs/4.Design/DesigningforSoftwareSecurityEngineering.md

 Where appropriate, explain tradeoffs, constraints, and how Marimo’s trust boundaries shape the threat surface.

-Finally, summarize global design guardrails that apply across all interactions—such as authentication, sandboxing, authorization principles, logging patterns, or container isolation—that would prevent whole categories of issues rather than addressing them one at a time."
+Finally, summarize global design guardrails that apply across all interactions such as authentication, sandboxing, authorization principles, logging patterns, or container isolation—that would prevent whole categories of issues rather than addressing them one at a time."

----

 ## STRIDE Analysis Per Interaction